jonnyhuck/Paper2GIS/README.md

   -h, --help            show this help message and exit
 ```

-This explains that thewre are three possible commands: `generate`, `extract` and `test`.
+This explains that there are three possible commands: `generate`, `extract` and `test`.
 Each es explained in more detail below.

 ### Create a Paper2GIS layout from a map image (`p2g.py generate`)

-Before running any commands, you muist activate the `paper2gis` environment:
+Before running any commands, you must activate the `paper2gis` environment:

 ```bash
 conda activate paper2gis